ibm-cloud-docs/microsoft/17-migration.md

 ## Native SQL Server backup/restore
 {: #mssql-migration-native}

 Microsoft SQL Server databases support native backup and restore operations that use full and differential backup (.bak) files or differential restore and log restores.
 Using native .bak files is the simplest way to back up and restore SQL Server databases and a simple migration method for single or multiple databases in an instance.
 Full backups of the database on your existing server are taken and copied to an IBM Cloud Object Storage bucket.
-It is then restored, via a staging server with [s3fs](https://github.com/s3fs-fuse/s3fs-fuse){: external} or [rclone](https://rclone.org/){: external} and SMB\Samba share, on your SQL Server database instance virtual server in IBM Cloud VPC.
+It is then restored, via a staging server with [s3fs](https://github.com/s3fs-fuse/s3fs-fuse){:external} or [rclone](https://rclone.org/){:external} and SMB\Samba share, on your SQL Server database instance virtual server in IBM Cloud VPC.

 ## Transactional replication
 {: #mssql-migration-rep}